 Sorry, you need to enable JavaScript to visit this website.

-Diagnosing Multiple Myeloma | DARZALEX FASPRO® (daratumumab and hyaluronidase-fihj)
+Understanding A Diagnosis | DARZALEX® & DARZALEX FASPRO® (daratumumab and hyaluronidase-fihj)

 How multiple myeloma is diagnosed

-To identify multiple myeloma, your doctor will look at any symptoms you may have and perform tests to look for signs ofmultiple myeloma throughout the body.
+To identify multiple myeloma, your doctor will look at any symptoms you may have and perform tests to look for signs of multiple myeloma throughout the body.

 Signs and symptoms of multiple myeloma